smve-rs/smve/README.md

 ### ➜ Plans

-***This project is still in its infancy so there are very little features, and I mean it.***
+**_This project is still in its infancy so there are very little features, and I mean it._**
-As of now, there is only a pipelined renderer drawing a blue window.

-The core engine will be an executable.
-You will be able to extend the engine with "mods" (they stand for modules, not modifications as in Minecraft).
-Mods will be written in a scripting language like lua or rhai (haven't decided yet) and they will subscribe to engine events such as `on_initialise` or `on_register_block` and they can call engine functions and interact with the ECS.

-You can provide resources that a module uses (such as textures, audio, etc.) with asset packs which are .zip files with a specific directory structure.

-The engine will provide default modules and asset packs for a minimal infinitely generating sandbox world and a menu screen.
-You can select and enable mods and asset packs from the menu screen, and mods can also modify or completely rewrite the menu screen.

-Modules hopefully also will be able to be written in normal Rust and compiled into a library.
+This project will be a voxel engine written on top of the excellent Bevy engine.
+It will be a collection of crates that can be used to make voxel games.
+Like Bevy, it will be designed in a modular way such that you can take what you need from the engine and build other things yourself.

 ### ➜ Contributing